Who we are

 Trauma Foundation South West was founded in 2002 and formerly called the BCPC Asylum Project.

 In 2011 we formed a separate charity and have widened our brief beyond asylum seekers and refugees to all who suffer when political upheaval becomes violent.

 What we do

 Our main provision is of psychotherapy and counselling to highly traumatised refugees and asylum seekers.

-Most of our work is with individuals but we also provide an art therapy group with a trained art therapist.
-All our individual therapists have special training and supervision for this work and are UKCP or BACP accredited.
+We work with individuals often through interpreters and we also provide art therapy groups for men and women with a trained art therapist and an Afghan therapy group.
+All our therapists have special training and supervision for this work and are UKCP or BACP accredited.

 To find our more about how we raise funds and are supported go to our donate page.